MartinGildea/GreyMattersApp/README.md

 Available at: https://play.google.com/store/apps/details?id=com.GreyMatters.GreyMattersApp

 ## Repository Information
-This repository is not used as a [] and is intended as a showcase only.
+This repository is not used as a backup and is intended as a showcase only.
 There are several key files removed, particularly those pertaining to database connections and security information.
 The files here are divided into 3 key directories:

 1. The src directory contains all kotlin and java files.
 2. The layout directory contains all of the xml files.